Drakonkinst/DataTables/README.md

 This field does not in any way enforce how this data table can be queried.
 A `block` type data table can still be queried using an item identifier, which can be useful if you only want to define one data table for both blocks and items.

+### `parents`

+The `parents` field can be used to include one or more parent data tables which will be merged into this data table.
+This is useful when trying to extend a data table or merge multiple together.

 ## Setup

 The server running the data pack must have this mod installed to be able to parse data tables.
 Clients do not need this mod installed usually, but it can be installed on client-side which will make data tables sync with the client.
 This can be useful if you have client-side code that relies on data tables.